A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Application Examples

 In \cref{fig:ush-ss} (c) and (d), we have also computed the Fourier components for the steady states of $\cl x$ using the diagrammatic method and represented them in grey color.
 To obtain these, we first observe that the transformed bosonic coordinate $(\clu A, \clu A^*)$ in the effective frame, where $\cl K$ lives in, is related to $\cl x$ in the lab frame, where the Duffing equation \cref{eq:ush-duffing} lives in, by the successive frame transformations:

-where $\cl x$ is the position coordinate in the lab frame, $\xi$ is the linear response of the oscillator to the drive (c.f. \cref{eq:ush-linear}), and $\cl\eta = \cl\eta(\clu A, \clu A^*, t)$ is the frame constructed by the QHB expansion in \cref{sec:averaging}.
-In \cref{eq:ush-frame-b}, we further separate the static and rotating part of $\cl\eta$ and group the former with $\clu A$.
-With this regrouping, each pair of conjugate terms in the right-hand side of \cref{eq:ush-frame-b} diagrammatically corresponds to the dressed resonant excitations, the drive excitations, and the dressed off-resonant excitations (c.f. \cref{eq:diagram-dict,eq:virtual-dressed,eq:dressed-osc-1}), respectively.
+where $\cl x$ is the position coordinate in the lab frame, $\xi$ is the linear response of the oscillator to the drive (c.f. \cref{eq:ush-linear}), and $\cl\sigma = \cl\sigma(\clu A, \clu A^*)$ and $\cl\mu = \cl\mu(\clu A, \clu A^*, t)$ are the static and oscillating parts of the frame constructed by the QHB expansion in \cref{sec:averaging}.
+In \cref{eq:ush-frame-b}, we further introduce the change of variable $\clu B=\clu A+\cl\sigma$ as done in \cref{eq:composite-var}.
+With this, each pair of conjugate terms in the right-hand side of \cref{eq:ush-frame-b} diagrammatically corresponds to the dressed resonant excitations, the drive excitations, and the dressed off-resonant excitations, respectively.
 Remarkably, different type of excitations in the diagrammatic method, which were constructed to facilitate the perturbation expansion, now can be mapped to physical observables, i.e. the Fourier components of the steady state of $\cl x$ shown in \cref{fig:ush-ss} (c).
 For example, the Fourier component at $3\nu/5$ corresponds to

 where each diagram above has a rotating phase of $e^{\pm i 3\nu t/5}$.
 Likewise, the Fourier component at frequency $7\nu/5$ correspond to the diagrams

 Each Fourier component in $\cl x$ can be expressed as a series of diagrams similar to those in \cref{eq:ush-res,eq:ush-off-res}.
 By summing their algebraic expressions, which are functions of $\clu A$, $\clu A^*$, and $t$, and plugging in the steady states for $\clu A$ and $\clu A^*$ obtained from \cref{eq:ush-eom-eff}, we can obtain the perturbatively computed steady states of $\cl x$.
 These steady states are shown as grey bars in \cref{fig:ush-ss} (c) and (d) and are in good agreement with the exact values obtained from numerical integration.
 Such agreement provides compelling evidence that our diagrammatic method accurately captures classical bifurcation processes.